abdulwaheed76/practices/README.md

-Suppose you are going from city A to city B. Before journey, you would plan your journey, what to use as transport (train/bus/car), whats the journely time by each, time and money needed, schedule and see road blocks, make strategy before acting etc.
+Suppose you are going from city A to city B. Before journey, you would plan your journey, what to use as transport (train/bus/car), whats the journey time by each, time and money needed, schedule and see road blocks, make strategy before acting etc.

 If a hazard comes like train out of order or delayed, or type puncture of a car.
 You should have a backup plan to resolve the situation.
-Get an alternative route/vehicle at the spot or plan it slightly before the journey even. e.g a taxi, or rent a bicycle, or simply try to fix the tyre (whatever is best suited and quickest).
+Get an alternative route/vehicle at the spot or plan it slightly before the journey even.
+E.g a taxi, or rent a bicycle, or simply try to fix the tyre (whatever is best suited and quickest).

 **IF you are a proactive problem solver** (which is expected from a developer quite implicitly), **you will get the job done in almost same time** or